-As described in previous CAR reporting periods; in 2014 an internal review/audit by AGAA of the Australian and New Zealand Environment Guidelines for Fresh and Marine Water Quality (the Guidelines), specifically Tables 3.4.1 and Table 3.4.2, against results obtained from the Tropicana Gold Mine (TGM) environmental groundwater monitoring bores was undertaken.
+As described in previous Compliance Assessment Reports (CAR) reporting periods; in 2014 an internal review/audit by AngloGold Ashanti Australia Limited (AGAA) of the Australian and New Zealand Environment Guidelines for Fresh and Marine Water Quality (the Guidelines), specifically Tables 3.4.1 and Table 3.4.2, against results obtained from the Tropicana Gold Mine (TGM) environmental groundwater monitoring bores was undertaken.
 The review included the compilation of baseline monitoring data collected since the ENV series bores (ENVMB001 to ENVMB008) were installed (October 2013 - November 2014).

-A review of the baseline data against the Guidelines trigger values for a slightly to moderately disturbed ecosystem (95% protection level) found that the Tropicana groundwater environment naturally exceeds several of the Guidelines' trigger values and/or the Guidelines trigger values are too low to be detected by the NATA accredited laboratory engaged by TGM for water analysis.
-For example, Aluminium has been consistently recorded across the environmental monitoring bores by the laboratory as <0.1 milligrams per litre (mg/L), while the guideline value is 0.055 mg/L. Furthermore, the Guidelines were developed specifically for fresh and marine waters.
-The groundwater surrounding the TGM does not align with either fresh or marine waters, with Tropicana water quality ranging from saline to hypersaline (TDS ranging from 5,000 mg/L to 54,000 mg/L).
+A review of the baseline data against the Guidelines' trigger values for a slightly to moderately disturbed ecosystem (95% protection level) found that the Tropicana groundwater environment naturally exceeds several of the Guidelines' trigger values and/or the Guidelines' trigger values are too low to be detected by the NATA accredited laboratory engaged by TGM for water analysis.
+For example, Aluminium has been consistently recorded, at the time of the audit, across the environmental monitoring bores by the laboratory as <0.1 milligrams per litre (mg/L), while the guideline value is 0.055 mg/L. Furthermore, the Guidelines were developed specifically for fresh and marine waters.
+The groundwater surrounding the TGM does not align with either fresh or marine waters, with Tropicana water quality ranging from saline to hypersaline (Total Dissolved Solids (TDS) ranging from 5,000 mg/L to 54,000 mg/L).